Isaiah Rashad: Early life

-Musical career
+Career

 2009–2012: beginnings

 Rashad first began rapping seriously in tenth grade, while he and his friends would record on laptops.
-At one point, the first stage name he used was Zay Taylor.
+The first stage name he used was Zay Taylor.
 After high school, he went to Middle Tennessee State University.
-Then his friend who went to school for music production introduced Rashad to a friend who had a recording studio.
+Then, his friend who went to school for music production introduced Rashad to a friend who had a recording studio.
 As it turned out, the man happened to be his cousin and he let Rashad record there for free.
 Once his cousin moved on to a different job, Rashad bounced around a couple of local studios.
 He stopped going to school and lived wherever he could record.

-He began getting industry connects, forging relationships with DJ Z from DJBooth.net and Jeff Weiss who writes for Rolling Stone.
+He began getting industry connects, forging relationships with DJ Z and Max Pete from DJBooth.net and Jeff Weiss who writes for Rolling Stone.
 From that his music began getting passed around to various A&R's.
 From July 13 to August 23, 2012, Isaiah Rashad toured with Juicy J, Joey Badass and Smoke DZA among others, on the 2012 Smoker's Club Tour.
 In December 2012, Rashad began getting attention from various record labels, most of which he showed no interest in.
 He also released many free singles on SoundCloud using beats from well known producers such as MF Doom and Flying Lotus, which helped increase his popularity.